r-gibney/employeeOnboard/README.md

 Error messages can be customized to your liking.

-If you want to edit and create your own version please make sure and create a branch and don't merge with the main.
+If you want to edit and create your own version please make sure and create a branch and don't merge with the master branch.

 Enjoy!